When Will War End?

 Stranded in Addis Ababa, we gave exercise books and pens to children.
 They ran to show their mothers.
 Ethiopian children are hungry to learn.
 Many are gifted.
 This two-and-a-half-year-old drummer is with Yehuda musicians.
 They make instruments and play all genres from Guraginya to Ethio Jazz.

 Tariku Gankisis gave us Dishtagina “Happy New Year” in the western Ethiopian language.
 A natural-born musician sings along.
 Homeless, he has no self-pity.
 His brother died on the streets in 2020.
 Dr Abiy and his wife and Teddy Afro rescued the singer.
+2021 has not been a time for song and dance, marvellous as these are in Ethiopia and everywhere in Africa.

 There are 85,000 like him in Addis Ababa alone.
 In 2020 & 2021, homeless boys and girls under 15 were everywhere.
 When the African Union held its meetings, the former government of the TPLF would round them up at midnight from under bridges and in ghettos.
 They drove them 100 km and dumped them in the bush.